OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-cloud-service/index.md

 ![](3278363.png)

-## Step 2: Create an Azure Account {#DeployingapackagetoanAzureCloudService-Step2:CreateanAzureAccount}
+## Step 2: Create an Azure account {#DeployingapackagetoanAzureCloudService-Step2:CreateanAzureAccount}

 If you haven't already, create an [Azure Management Certificate Account](/docs/infrastructure/deployment-targets/azure/index.md) to grant Octopus Deploy access to your Azure Subscription.

-## Step 3: Create the Azure Cloud Service Deployment Step {#DeployingapackagetoanAzureCloudService-Step3:CreatetheAzureCloudServicedeploymentstep}
+## Step 3: Create the Azure Cloud Service deployment step {#DeployingapackagetoanAzureCloudService-Step3:CreatetheAzureCloudServicedeploymentstep}

 Add a new Azure Cloud Service Deployment Step to your project.
 For information about adding a step to the deployment process, see the [add step](/docs/deployment-process/steps/index.md) section.

 ![](5865904.png "width=170")

-## Step 4: Configure your Azure Cloud Service Step {#DeployingapackagetoanAzureCloudService-Step4:ConfigureyourAzureCloudServicestep}
+## Step 4: Configure your Azure Cloud Service step {#DeployingapackagetoanAzureCloudService-Step4:ConfigureyourAzureCloudServicestep}

 Once an Account is selected, the list of Cloud Services and Storage Accounts available to the Azure subscription associated with the chosen Account will be populated for you to choose from.